-I’ve seen too many toxic myths about budgeting, ones that all beginners must break away from in order to truly master your money.
+I’ve seen too many toxic budgeting myths, ones that all beginners must break away from in order to truly master your money.
 Because as with anything you do, it is your mindset that will set you up for success.

 Time to get straight with budgeting!